concourse/rfcs/074-k8s-storage/proposal.md

 Follow the recommended deployment strategy from the Kubernetes team [described in this design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes) with the following differences:
 - no `external-resizer` container.
 Not planning to support resizing.
 - no `external-snapshotter` container.
-We will use the `CLONE_VOLUME` feature to create COW volumes in baggageclaim instead of trying to use snapshots.
+The baggageclaim CSI driver will use the `CLONE_VOLUME` feature to create COW volumes in baggageclaim instead of trying to use snapshots.
 - An extra volume must be mounted for each replica Pod in the DaemonSet.
 This volume, which should be very large, will be used by baggageclaim to store the volumes that it creates on each Kubernetes node.
-- We plan to **not guarantee** the requested storage capicity because we have no idea how much space any given step in Concourse will use.
-Kubernetes will force us to specify a storage request but our CSI driver will ignore this value.
+- The baggageclaim CSI drver will **not guarantee** the requested storage capicity because Concourse has no idea how much space any given step in will use, therefore Concourse continues to expect the CSI driver to follow this assumption.
+Kubernetes will force us to specify a storage request but the baggageclaim CSI driver will ignore this value.
 This goes against the CSI spec.

 Let's go over some use cases to get an understanding about how the implementation may work.

 ### Creating An Empty Volume

-A user creates a PVC:
+Concourse creates a PVC:
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim